ironsheep/P2-vscode-extensions/spin2/README.md

 _Hint:_ Configure the OUTLINE panel to "Sort by Position" to reflect the order in your source code.

+## Feature: Tab-stop support like Propeller Tool

+(Feature created by Jay B Harlow)

+Place cursor on line and TAB or SHIFT-TAB to indent or outdent the text

 ## Known Issues

 We are working on fixes to the following issues we've seen during our testing.
 However, they are not major enough to prevent this release.